|

 Throat (ENT) physician, Dr.

 Guy Berard in France.
-It should be emphasized that Auditory
+It should be emphasized that AIT was developed first as an intervention

-for hearing loss, and the sometimes accompanying tinnitus.
+for hearing loss, and the sometimes accompanying

-After this, it became known in Europe for its usefulness in overcoming
+After this, it became known in Europe for its usefulness in

 dyslexia.
 It was well documented

-in Dr. Berard's many years of medical practice that certain cases
+in Dr. Berard's many years of medical practice

 of emotional and mood disturbances also responded well

-The Story of Georgiana Stehli, Auditory
+The Story of Georgiana Stehli, AIT and Her Recovery from Autism

 It was the story of an American girl, Georgiana Stehli,